 Workout on Saturday

-Sprinting is a very viable – and exceptionally demanding – form of workout.
-On a Saturday morning, go to the park and enjoy a well earned sprint session.
+Sprinting is a very viable – and exceptionally demanding – a form of workout.
+On a Saturday morning, go to the park and enjoy a well-earned sprint session.
 Sprinting is a very healthy form of interval training, which requires shortened periods of extremely intense work, followed by some rest.
 Firstly, warm up with a couple of minutes of casual jogging, and then run as fast as you can for 20 seconds.
 Rest for 10 seconds, then repeat.
 Do this eight times, then take a leisurely walk for 10 to 20 minutes to chill off and relax.

 Resting on Sunday